๐Ÿ“š Pineapple Quilt Patterns 101: Your Key to Quilting Success ๐Ÿ”‘

 Once you've printed your pattern(s), rough cut just past the outside dotted line to get rid of the excess paper.

-The patches that form an 'X' through the block are one value or color.
-The patches that form a '+' through it are another value or color.
+The patches that form the 'X' through the block are one value or color.
+The patches that create the '+' through it are another value or color.

 Pineapple quilt block - dark 'X'Dark 'X'